 ILLINOIS NATIONAL GUARD MEMBERSHIP IS REQUIRED: This is an excepted position that requires membership in a compatible military assignment in the Illinois National Guard.
 Selectee will be required to wear the military uniform.
 Acceptance of an excepted position constitutes concurrence with these requirements as a condition of employment.
 Applicants who are not currently a member of the Illinois National Guard must be eligible for immediate membership and employment in the Illinois National Guard.

-Areas of Consideration: This position is announced statewide for those persons holding or eligible to acquire membership in the IL ARNG in an available military position in a Warrant Officer, Enlisted grade which is compatible with this technician position.
+Areas of Consideration: This position is announced statewide for those persons holding or eligible to acquire membership in the IL ARNG in an available military position in an Warrant Officer / Enlisted grade which is compatible with this technician position.

 Military Requirements: Selected Candidates will be required to be in a compatible military assignment prior to the effective date of placement.

-Must be willing to become a member of the Illinois National Guard.
+Must be willing to become a member of the National Guard.

 Must be a U.S. Citizen.

 Completed NGIL Form 73 now required, see How to Apply, Required Documents

 Secret Security Clearance is required.
 DUTIES:

 (1) Manages supply activities to include support of inventory control, storage, distribution, cataloging, supply identification systems, property utilization, and other related activities using both Standard Army Management Information Systems (STAMIS) and non-STAMIS systems.
 Manages the STAMIS system requesting access and SARSS2 parameter change requests.